obrigg/meraki-oauth/README.md

 # Meraki API OAuth2 Examples

 `minimalistic_example.py`: This is a minimalistic Python example demonstrating how to leverage Meraki's OAuth2 capabilities to authenticate and make API requests using OAuth tokens.
+This example will make only a single API call with the OAuth token, and won't store the token.
+`flask_example.py`: This is a Python example demonstrating how to leverage Meraki's OAuth2 capabilities to authenticate and make API requests using OAuth tokens.
+This example includes callback handling, token refresh, etc'.

 ## Prerequisites